chargehive/configuration/docs/scheduler/sequential.md

-timeDelay|true|Amount of time to wait before processing after TimeDelayOrigin in **nanoseconds** [timeDelayOrigin](#timedelayorigin-values)|true|Specifies when the time origin is based from [timeDelaySync](#timedelaysync-values)|true|Specifies when the transaction should be performed relative to the schedules TimeSync timeSyncHour|true|An hour designation (1-24) i.e 2 == 2AM or where less than 1 indicates that this value is not set [timeSyncZone](#timesynczone-values)|true|Indicates the timezone that the TimeSyncHour is relative to
+timeDelay|true|Amount of time to wait before processing after TimeDelayOrigin in **nanoseconds** [timeDelayOrigin](#timedelayorigin-values)|true|Specifies when the time origin is based from [timeDelaySync](#timedelaysync-values)|true|Specifies when the transaction should be performed relative to the schedules TimeSync timeSyncHour|true|An hour designation (0-23) i.e 2 == 2AM.
+Ignored if TimeDelaySync is set to None [timeSyncZone](#timesynczone-values)|true|Indicates the timezone that the TimeSyncHour is relative to.
+Ignored if TimeDelaySync is set to None

 ### AttemptConfig Definition
 FieldName | Required | Definition